-Channel distance field (6 bits).
+- Channel distance field (6 bits).
 The bit values and corresponding configuration are defined in Table A.6.

 The field definitions used for Microphone grid source format and Default/Other source format are the same.
 Differentiation is based on Source format parameter itself.